archer-man/backgammon/README.md

 ```

 ## Requirements
-* JDK 10 or higher
+* JRE 10 or higher